-The command findmnt is used to find mounted filesystems in Linux.
+The command findmnt is used to list mounted filesystems in Linux.
 This command will look for a particular filesystem in /etc/fstab, /etc/mtab or /proc/self/mountinfo.

 The command findmnt comes in the package util-linux-ng, now renamed util-linux.
 The package comes with several other utilities such as hwclock.
 To install findmnt download util-linux from kernel.org ftp page.